 - Map and Locations

-This is an important question, because ASU is a unique kind of research university that is not merely interested in replicating itself, but in producing innovative thought leaders who are committed to enhancing their regional, national, and global communities.
+PFx helps you consider this question by encouraging you to recognize ASU as a unique kind of research university and remember what it was that attracted you to its mission to begin with.
+ASU is not merely interested in replicating itself, but in producing innovative thought leaders who enhance their regional, national, and global communities.

 PFx supports an environment in which the diversity and variety of human experience are welcomed and valued.
 The program, staff, and administrators recognize that race/ethnicity and gender are historically markers of diversity in institutions of higher education, and also further recognize that diversity includes socioeconomic background, religion, sexual orientation, gender identity, age, disability, veteran status, nationality and intellectual perspective.
 As PFx reflects and represents the makeup of our regional and national populations, we acknowledge and appreciate the unique history of each student and are committed to meeting the needs and providing a safe and welcoming atmosphere sensitive to all students.